-By mid-March, school resumed, so he escorted his sisters to their one-story schoolhouse, the same building that was transformed into a storage facility for harvested cotton in the autumn, and vacated during summer and winter months when the weather was too hot or cold.
-He had graduated two years before, just before his father left for the war, and had spent his time fulfilling his promise: to tend to the farm while his father was away.
+By mid-March, school resumed, so David escorted his sisters to their one-story schoolhouse, the same building that was transformed into a storage facility for harvested cotton in the autumn and vacated during summer and winter months when the weather was too hot or cold.
+He had graduated two years before, just before his father left for the war, and had spent his time fulfilling his promise to tend to the farm while his father was away.
 When Hiram left, no one thought the war would last this long, and everyone hoped it wouldn’t last much longer.
 But David hoped it would last long enough to see his intentions through.

 As he walked the two miles back home, he whistled softly to himself, wishing he had brought along his trusty steed to shorten his travel time.
 A soft breeze weaved through the budding trees around him.
 He glanced up from the road just in time to see an incoming rock.
 It whizzed past him and slammed into a nearby tree with a thud.